-To setup an FTP server in AWS, the easiest and quickest way is to install our FTP Server solution from the AWS marketplace.
-The image comes pre configured using Filezilla FTP Server running on Windows server.
+To setup and install an AWS FTP server in AWS, the easiest and quickest way is to install our FTP Server solution from the AWS marketplace.
+The image comes pre configured using a customized version of Filezilla FTP Server running on EC2 Windows server.
 It will allow you to securely transfer files using encryption over FTPS / SSL.
 Click on our links below to deploy to your AWS tenant

 This guide explains the steps required to get our secure FTP server solution running on Amazon AWS using our virtual machine image from the AWS marketplace.

-Once your AWS VM has been deployed there are some post configuration steps to complete to start using the FTP Server.
+Once your EC2 AWS VM has been deployed there are some post configuration steps to complete to start using the FTP Server (FileZilla FTP Server).

 Login using the username “Administrator“.
-To get the password, you will be able to retrieve this using the private/public keys you generated during the instance deployment.
-Within the AWS console seletc “Actions / Get Windows Password“
+To get the password, you will be able to retrieve this using the key pairs you generated during the AWS instance deployment.
+Within the AWS console select “Connect / RDP Client / Get Password“.

 Once you’ve logged into the server, Launch the Filezilla server instance app, found on the desktop.
 On the launch screen press connect as shown below (password is blank):